By Joseph Calhoun of Alhambra

 You can also take an active approach but you better have a process to follow.
 There is always a certain amount of improvisation and subjective decision making as an active investor but you need to minimize it.
 Your process needs to incorporate a number of different variables and not depend on one signal.
 Valuation is just one factor and tells you little about near term returns.
 Momentum is just one factor and tells you little about long term returns.
 Economic variables are subject to big revisions so find market based indicators to confirm your macro outlook.
 And like the passive approach, an active approach must be something you can stick to when it isn’t working exactly as you would like.
 If the process is sound, it will work in the end but only if you stick to it.

 But above all, to be a successful investor you need to be aware of market sentiment.
 Successful investing, passive, active or some combination, is, more than anything, about avoiding big mistakes.
 You have to avoid letting your emotion about a market trend overwhelm your common sense and asset allocation plan.
 Buy low, sell high should really be Don’t Sell Low and Don’t Buy High.
 It isn’t nearly as catchy but it is more important.
 Right now, stocks seem like a literal no-brainer.
 We’ve moved beyond “buy the dip” to “you aren’t going to get a dip so you better just buy now”.
 But today’s market values are based on some big, very optimistic assumptions.
 Getting from today’s economy to the one the stock market is predicting may be possible but it surely won’t be easy.
 Warren Buffett says you never know whose been swimming naked until the tide goes out.
-All I’m saying is you might want to slip on the swim trunks.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+All I’m saying is you might want to slip on the swim trunks.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.